josephclaytonhansen/okcss-dev/docs/project_info.md

 Permissions may be restored to that user.
 There are *no* other circumstances where permissions will be restored.

 If you believe your permissions have been wrongfully revoked, please reach out to the[ communication specialists](mailto:communications@okcsouthstake.org) and we can discuss your situation.

+## Contact
+Contact [communications@okcsouthstake.org](mailto:communications@okcsouthstake.org) with any site inquiries.

+For technical questions, please reach out to [Joseph Hansen](https://github.com/josephclaytonhansen).

+If something isn't working right on the site, please open a GitHub issue on this repository to report it.
+Please do not email bug reports.